-Richard Chavez, a builder by trade, led the effort to develop the Forty Acres.
-On his own, Richard graded the property and created the site's small park.
-Together, Richard and Cesar Chavez planned the property including the choice of Mission Revival architectural elements which reflected their Catholic heritage and the sense of permanence that Cesar and Richard Chavez associated with the California Franciscan missions.
+Richard Chavez, Cesar's brother, led the effort to develop the Forty Acres.
+He began by grading the property and creating the site's small park.
+Richard and Cesar then planned the property's development, including the choice of Mission Revival architectural elements which reflected their Catholic heritage and the sense of permanence they associated with California's Franciscan missions.

 Between 1966 and 1974, farm workers and an array of supporters constructed four buildings on the property: a mission-revival gasoline station and automobile repair shop, a steel-frame multipurpose hall, a mission-revival health clinic, and a missionrevival retirement center for Filipino farm workers (Agbayani Village) that also included landscape features, a brick barbecue pit, and a large grazing pasture.
-The service center was created to serve the operational needs of a national union but and to provide social services for the Mexican American and Filipino American community that were otherwise unmet.
+The service center was created to serve the operational needs of a national union but also to provide social services for the Mexican American and Filipino American community that were otherwise unmet.
 Members of the farm labor movement also constructed a water well and pump, a tree-shaded park, a stone memorial, a recreational field, and a system of roads and parking lots.
-These structures were built by volunteers that included carpenters, electricians, plumbers, and painters.
+These